HOW TO MEASURE CENTERING ON BASEBALL CARDS

 After taking these measurements, make a note of your findings for future reference.
 Record any centering issues, such as “5% off top-bottom, 1% off left-right” or “Heavily bottom-centered.”
 Over time, practicing centering measurements will train your eye to spot problems faster.
 Proper centering gauging is essential for anyone seriously collecting or grading vintage baseball cards.
 With diligent inspection, you can identify better centered specimens that tend to earn higher numerical grades.

-Read also: POP UP BASEBALL CARDS
+Read also: BASEBALL CARDS WORTH MONEY 2022

 To conclude, centering is an important attribute that requires close visual analysis from multiple angles to be accurately gauged on baseball cards.
 Measuring each side of the image against the card borders allows you to objectively quantify any centering issues and flag potentially lower grade cards.
 Taking the time to learn centering measurement technique pays dividends for collectors looking to find and preserve cards in the best possible condition.
 Perfection is impossible, but high standards help maximize grades and collection value long-term.
 With care and practice, anyone can become proficient at spotting even subtle centering flaws.